Switching quantum reference frames in the N-body problem and the absence of global relational perspectives: Acknowledgments

 \section{Acknowledgments}

 It is a pleasure to thank \v{C}aslav Brukner and Esteban Castro-Ruiz for many discussions on quantum reference frames.
 PH is grateful to Tim Koslowski for originally proposing the model employed in this article and many discussions on the $N$-body problem.
 PH also thanks Flavio Mercati for correspondence on Dirac observables in the three-body problem.
 The project leading to this publication has initially received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 657661 (awarded to PH).
 PH also acknowledges support through a Vienna Center for Quantum Science and Technology Fellowship.
-F.G. acknowledge support from the John Templeton Foundation, Project 60609, ``Quantum Causal Structures'', from the research platform ``Testing Quantum and Gravity Interface with Single Photons'' (TURIS), and the Austrian Science Fund (FWF) through the project I-2526-N27 and the doctoral program ``Complex Quantum Systems'' (CoQuS) under Project W1210-N25.
+F.G. acknowledges support from the John Templeton Foundation, Project 60609, ``Quantum Causal Structures'', from the research platform ``Testing Quantum and Gravity Interface with Single Photons'' (TURIS), the Austrian Science Fund (FWF) through the project I-2526-N27, the doctoral program ``Complex Quantum Systems'' (CoQuS) under Project W1210-N25, and from Perimeter Institute for Theoretical Physics.
+Research at Perime- ter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Colleges and Universities.
 This publication was made possible through the support of a grant from the John Templeton Foundation.
 The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.